Major muscles involved: Anterior and medial deltoids, triceps brachii

 Grasp two dumbbells with a closed, neutral grip.

-Position the feet shoulder- or hip-width apart, with the knees slightly flexed, torso erect, shoulders back, and eyes focused ahead.
+Stand with feet shoulder- or hip-width apart, knees slightly flexed, torso erect, shoulders back, and eyes focused ahead.

-Move the dumbbells to the front of the thighs, positioning them with the palms facing each other.
+Hold the dumbbells in front of the thighs with the palms facing each other.

-Slightly flex the elbows and hold this flexed position throughout the exercise.
+Slightly flex the elbows and keep this elbow position throughout the exercise.

 Upward movement phase: